Making #OurStreets Extraordinary – Together

 In the coming year, The Street Trust will work to advance policies and investments in #OurStreets that improve the air we breathe, keep families safer, support outdoor activity, reduce carbon emissions, and help connect people to jobs and critical services.
 Across the region, we’ll be conducting outreach to people in business, healthcare, education, labor, faith, local government, and non-profit organizations; conducting listening sessions and organizing events; and building a community mapping project called the #OurStreets Scorecard.

-TST’s #OurStreets Scorecard will use data and storytelling to evaluate access to good streets for everyone in our region.
+TST’s #OurStreets Scorecard uses data and storytelling to evaluate access to good streets for everyone in our region.
 Taken together, this scorecard will help decision-makers, government agencies, and community members understand and compare how well their streets are doing in relation to others and identify areas for action.

-The #OurStreets Scorecard will evaluate these streets and see how our communities are doing on things like:
+The #OurStreets Scorecard evaluates these streets and see how our communities are doing on things like:

 - Eliminating serious crashes and fatalities

 - Providing travel options for people of all abilities and incomes

 - Addressing disparities from our racist history of transportation